 Georgia National Guard (GNG) Service Cancelable Loan Program provides financial assistance to eligible members of the Georgia National Guard to be used towards the cost of tuition for undergraduate and graduate programs at an eligible postsecondary institution.
 The student must agree to serve in the Georgia National Guard for a period of two years to complete service repayment.
 The purpose of the program is to encourage qualified individuals to join the GNG and retain skilled citizens within the state.

 Tuition Equalization Grant (TEG) provides grant assistance toward educational costs to Georgia residents enrolled at an eligible private college or university.
 Students must be enrolled full-time in an undergraduate program of study leading to an undergraduate degree.

-University of North Georgia (UNG) Military Scholarship Loan Program is a service cancelable loan program that provides full scholarships to enable outstanding Georgia students, interested in pursuing a military career, to attend the University of North Georgia.
-Loan recipients agree to serve in the Army National Guard for eight years, four while participating in the Corps of Cadets at UNG and four as second lieutenants in the Army National Guard after graduating.
+University of North Georgia (UNG) Military Service Scholarship Program provides 42 full scholarships to enable outstanding Georgia students interested in pursuing military careers to attend the University of North Georgia.
+Recipients agree to serve in the Army National Guard for eight years, four while participating in the Corps of Cadets at UNG and four as second lieutenants in the Army National Guard after graduating.
 If the military service is not preformed the recipients must repay the scholarship.